puigfp/geotag/README.md

 - Install [poetry](https://python-poetry.org/).
 - Clone this repository.
 - Run `poetry install`, which creates a separate python environment and installs this project's dependencies inside it.
-- Run `poetry shell`, which activates this python environment is you current shell.
+- Run `poetry shell`, which activates this python environment in you current shell.
 - Running `geotag -h` should now work.
-- You can now modify the code and run it with `geotag path/to/location_history.json path/to/photos/folder/`
+- You can modify the code, and your modified version of the code will be run when you run the `geotag` command

 ## Notes